Policies & Procedures

 Administering Calpol

-Parents are responsible for providing all medications except Calpol.
-When the child joins the nursery the parents/ carers sign to give their permission for Calpol to be administered.
-Should your child become unwell whilst at nursery, for example having a high temperature, you will be contacted and asked for permission for this to be administered to your child if your child’s temperature is very high.
 You will be required to collect your child.
 This medication will be administered to prevent convulsions and any prolonged suffering to your child.
 If your child is allergic to paracetamol, you MUST inform the setting upon enrolment or as soon as you are aware of this.

 Training

-If the administration of medication requires medical knowledge, then individual training from an appropriate healthcare professional will be sought for staff members in the immediate child’s care.
+If the administration of medication requires medical knowledge, then individual training from an appropriate health care professional will be sought for staff members in the immediate child’s care.
 (For example, Epi-Pen training)

 Missing or Lost Child